Mogalapalli-Sriram/Algorithms/Search Algorithms/Binary Search/binary-search.md

 ## Program Statement
-Write a function  named binary search which accepts an array and specified number(to be searched) as inputs and returns the index(position) of an element in that array.If no specified number in array, returns  the value -1 ?
+Write a function  named binary search which accepts an array and specified number(to be searched) as inputs and returns the index(position) of an element in that array.If no specified number in array,returns the value -1 ?

 <br>